earik87/light/README.md

 ![Python workflow badge](https://github.com/earik87/light/actions/workflows/python-app.yml/badge.svg?event=push)

 Light is a data acquisition application for THz-TDS Instrument in [Laser Research Group](https://users.metu.edu.tr/eokan/index.html).
-It is a fork of another great [project](https://github.com/cbuhl/THzInstrumentControl).
-But, we changed and improved lots of things already.

 Play the video to see how application works.
 Note that this is in demo mode.
 So, no hardware is connected.